giannan-mods/giannan-trek/README.md

 ## Install Instructions

-1. Drag and drop the www folder into the Game folder (the folder is called like that, and should be located within your game's folder, inside where the launcher is).
+1. Drag and drop the www folder into the Game folder.
 2. Merge and replace everything when asked.

 ## Features